0xRoqeeb/writeups/permx/permx.md

 www-data@permx:/var/www/chamilo/main/inc/lib/javascript/bigupload/files$
 ```
 now we have a fully interactive shell

+---
-after manually browsing through config files looking for creds or any other information i can leverage i decided ot's time to download
+after manually browsing through config files looking for creds or any other information i can leverage i decided it's time to download
 'linpeash.sh' ontop the box
 ### Downloading linpeas.sh Using a Python Web Server